Lordship of Utrecht: Republic of the Seven United Provinces and Kingdom of the Netherlands

 Having obtained the permission of the Dutch government, in 1723 the chapter elected a new archbishop, who was not confirmed in post, and excommunicated by Pope Benedict XIII.
 This was the beginning of what would become the Old Catholic Church.
 All the Old Catholic Archbishops from 1723 until 1858 informed the Popes of their elections.
-The pope however appointed Roman Apostolic Vicars to the Netherlands (to Utrecht) until 1853, when Catholic diocesan hierarchy was re-established throughout the northern Netherlands.
+The pope however appointed Roman Apostolic Vicars to the Netherlands (to Utrecht but with the seat in Amsterdam) until 1853, when Catholic diocesan hierarchy was re-established throughout the northern Netherlands with the bull Ex qua die arcano.
 In 1853, the Holy See was allowed to re-establish its hierarchy in the Netherlands.
 At present, the Archbishop who heads the Roman Catholic Archdiocese of Utrecht has frequently been promoted to cardinal.
 He is the Primate of the Netherlands and the Metropolitan of a province with six suffragans throughout the Netherlands.

 Owing to the occupation of Holland by the French in 1795, the Catholics obtained somewhat more freedom.
 Still, there was no proper organization of church affairs, not even after the United Kingdom of the Netherlands was created by the Congress of Vienna in 1815.
 The concordat made between Pope Leo XII and William I of the Netherlands in 1827 was not carried out.
 In 1833 a vicar for the Netherlands was appointed once more.

 The Constitutions of 1848 granted the Catholics at last complete parity with the other confessions, and gave the church authorities almost unlimited freedom in purely religious matters and in the administration of the property of the Church.
 The pope could now plan the restoration of the ecclesiastical hierarchy in the Netherlands.
 After long negotiations the most essential regulations of the Concordat of 1827 were put into force.